Protected Characteristics

 Displays and resources demonstrating equality

-Respect for democracy and support for participation in the democratic process will be raised
+Building respect for democracy and support for participation in the democratic process

 Understanding of how people can contribute positively to school and to the lives of those living and working in the local community and beyond